-You might be wondering if there is some exact numbers you can apply.
+You might be wondering if there are some exact numbers you can apply.
 Well, you’re in luck.
 There’s a great article by Frank Karsten on that topic.

 You’ll often hear players complain how they lost when they drew 5 lands in a row.
 That’s why utility lands are great.
-This are lands which do something besides just produce mana.
+These are lands which do something besides just produce mana.

 Some great examples are:

 When you’re working on your MTG deck building, you probably won’t remember every single card in existence.
 But sometimes you need to know if there is a certain effect available in your colors.
 Or if there is another playable one drop for your aggro deck.
-That’s where Scryfall helps.
+That’s where Scryfall can help you.